 Get new content delivered directly to your inbox.

 I’m in a metal box.
 It’s raining outside, maybe.
 No one is coming.
 Not ever.
-Sleep provides a refuge in which the mind becomes one with its [our] habitat.
-I must emerge in my dream because The Jewel is coming.
+Sleep provides a refuge in which mind becomes one with its habitat.
+But I must emerge.
+The jewel is coming.
 I buzzed her in.
-Soon she’ll enter through my hotel window.
-I selected her from… Continue reading Cut-up Sequence #1: Our Hammer/Still Moving
+Soon she’ll enter between the bars across my window.
+I selected her from thousands of possibilities.… Continue reading Flash Fiction: Metal Box

 Something went wrong.
 Please refresh the page and/or try again.